Last Updated on February 20, 2023 by Jo Fitzsimons

 Milan is home to a number of festive Christmas markets during the month of December.
 One of the city’s most central markets consists of around 60 huts surrounding the iconic Duomo of Milan selling local products and gifts underneath one of the city’s most impressive landmarks.
 There is also the large ‘Il Villaggio Delle Meraviglie’ in the Giardini Indro Montanelli (gardens) in the centre of the city, with an ice-skating rink, fairground, Santa’s grotto, festive entertainment and stalls selling gifts, food and drinks.

 Every year, Milan also hosts the ‘Oh Bej Oh Bej’ (How Beautiful!
 How Beautiful!)
 Christmas fair during the celebrations of its Patron Saint, Saint Ambrose.
 Sitting in the area close to Sforza Castle, ‘Oh Bej Oh Bej’ is a traditional and authentic Italian Christmas Market, dating back to 1510, with typical Milanese food, wines and other local products.
-In 2018 the fair will take place on 7th to 10th December.
+The fair usually takes place on 7th to 10th December.

 Turin Christmas Market